 While monthly mortgage payments are optional* on a reverse mortgage, you are still required to pay for real estate taxes, homeowners insurance, and property maintenance.
 The cost of this upkeep varies, largely depending on where you live and the value of your home.
 That’s why upon application, FHA requires that you show proof of enough income to continue paying for these essential items.
 When it comes to homeownership, there is always something to be done, so it’s important to budget for these costs well in advance.

 A powerful financial tool for homeowners age 62 and older, a reverse mortgage provides a supplemental source of income and monthly cash flow to use on what matters most.
 When it comes to considering a reverse mortgage for your financial situation, education is key.
 This includes learning everything you need to know to financially prepare for the typical fees and costs that come with it.

 While these fees can certainly add up, some can be waived, negotiated, or paid directly through the loan proceeds, minimizing the impact of upfront, out-of-pocket expenses.
 Keep in mind that many of these costs and fees vary by the area in which you live as well as the lender.
 We invite you to check out our guide to selecting the right reverse mortgage lender for you.

 At Longbridge Financial, we know that a reverse mortgage is a big financial decision.
 That’s why we’re committed to recommending the reverse mortgage program only after we make certain the program is right for you and meets your needs.
-You can rest assured that if we ever feel a reverse mortgage is not the best option for you, we will tell you so.
-Not all lenders make that pledge.
+We will help you determine what reverse mortgage solution is right for you.
+Not all lenders make this commitment.